 For example, I downloaded a theme pack from Microsoft and double-clicked the file to run it.

 The contents were unpacked to the themes folder from where I could copy the required wallpapers.
 Once done, I switched back to the original theme I was using.

-Select all files and right-click of the selection.
+- Select all files and right-click on the selection.
 You’ll get the following warning.